|Name:||Mr Allan Short|

-Colleen is the new teacher on the team this year so we haven’t given her too many jobs yet!
+This is Colleen’s third year at Waihi teaching our Year 6 boys.
 She is a vastly experienced primary school teacher and as the mother of three young sons knows exactly what makes boys tick and how to get the best out of them.
-Another past New Zealand hockey international, she is just as enthusiastic about her sports coaching as she is about making a difference for each of our youngest boys at Waihi in the classroom.
+Another past New Zealand hockey international, she is just as enthusiastic about her sports coaching (heading the South Canterbury Hatch Cup team last year), as she is about making a difference for each of our Year 6 boys at Waihi in the classroom.
 Colleen is our ‘artist in residence’ too!

 |Name:||Mr Mark West|

 Mark is another Englishman, and with wife Marie and two young boys, another resident Waihi family.
 It would be fair to say that if we took a poll of the boys, Science would probably be top of the ‘most fun’ lessons list.
 Mark has taught Science to university entrance level and now is responsible for igniting the enthusiasm in our young boys.
 Like most chemists, he enjoys ‘blowing things up’ and as you can imagine that goes down well with the boys!
 Mark also teaches robotics and is coach of the 1st XI football team.

 This year we welcome Becky to our team as she takes over the role of Learning Support Coordinator.
 Becky is an experienced primary teacher who taught in Christchurch for many years and has also trained and worked as a reading recovery teacher.
 In recent years Becky has been involved in the home schooling community in Christchurch, during this time she developed a particular interest in learning differences.
 In 2017, Becky completed study in Specific Learning Difficulties through SPELD New Zealand.